Cross- channel commerce- and its effects in 2012

 Until recently, a channel- oriented approach consisted in making products available on all the channels preferred by consumers, in a circumstantial fashion.

-When it comes to cross- channel commerce, this requires a sound company strategy which isn’t multichannel anymore but cross- channel, centered on consumer intelligence which gives way to personalised marketing actions.
+When it comes to cross- channel commerce, this requires a sound company strategy which isn’t multichannel anymore but is centered around consumer intelligence and personalised marketing actions.

 So, in practical terms, what will happen in retail in 2012?